Symptoms of Asbestos Exposure

 Advanced Symptoms and Related Conditions

-- Worsening breathing difficulty
+- Worsening breathing difficulty, including with routine activity

-- Chest or abdominal pain
+- Chest pain or abdominal pain

 - Unexplained weight loss

-- Fluid buildup around the lungs
+- Pleural effusion, or fluid buildup around the lungs

 These symptoms are sometimes associated with serious conditions such as mesothelioma or asbestos-related lung cancer.